webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 Note: It is not that common to generate a checkerboard using the `@builtin(position)`.
 Checkerboards or other patterns are far more commonly implemented [using textures](webgpu-textures.html).
-In fact you'll see an issue if you size the window.
+In fact, you'll see an issue if you size the window.
 Because the checkerboard is based on the pixel coordinates of the canvas it's relative to the canvas, not relative to the triangle.